isomerpages/iras-taxacademy/_structured-tax-training/terms-and-conditions.md

 **13. Continuing Professional Education (CPE)**

 13.1 A CPE letter will be issued upon request at the end of each module or programme.

+Please note that photographs and footage may be taken during the course/event.
+These will be used by Tax Academy for marketing and publicity in our publications, website and social media platforms.